Connecticut Court Records

 - Criminal Division: This division hears cases in which the accused party is being prosecuted by the state of Connecticut for alleged criminal offenses.
 In the state of Connecticut judicial branch, criminal offenses typically refer to misdemeanors and felonies which are punishable by a maximum of 1 year’s imprisonment for misdemeanors and a minimum of a 1 year’s imprisonment for felonies, violations which are punishable by a fine only and infractions which can be settled by fines without requiring the offending party to appear in court.

 - Civil Division: This division hears all civil matters filed in the Superior Courts.
-These cases typically involve a monetary settlement and may be decided by either a judge, a jury or a non-judicial officer.
+These cases typically involve a monetary settlement and may be decided by either a judge, a jury, or a non-judicial officer.

 - Family Division: This division hears cases that involve family relationships and juvenile matters.
 Juvenile matters fall under a special subdivision of this court that was specifically created to protect the rights of children as well as maintain the confidentiality of all juvenile cases.